Your Partner in Matters Regarding Family Violence

 Four Scenarios Exist Under Which Family Violence May Be Suffered or Committed:

-If you are in immediate danger you should call the police on 000.
-Police are safe and can be trusted.
+If you are in immediate danger, you should call the police on 000.
+Australian Police are safe and can be trusted.
 They will not deport you to your home country or take you to an immigration detention centre.

-If you need an interpreter call the governments Translating and Interpreting Service on 131 450
+If you need an interpreter, call the Australian Government’s Translating and Interpreting Service on 131 450.